Skip to main content

 Hysterectomy

+A radical hysterectomy is usually advised for early-stage cervical cancer.
 This is the preferred option for small, visible cancer tumours.
 You'll usually only have this surgery if your tumour is smaller than 3cm.

 A radical hysterectomy removes:

-• womb
+• your womb

-• top of the vagina
+• the upper third of your vagina

 • surrounding tissue